Appearance

 Network Lookup

 Multiple root modules within an account need to discover the same VPC, subnets, and availability zones.
-Rather than each root module repeating the same data "aws_vpc", data "aws_subnets", and filter logic, a modules/network_lookup module centralizes it.
+A modules/network_lookup module centralizes the data "aws_vpc", data "aws_subnets", and filter logic that every one of them would otherwise repeat.
 If the tagging convention changes, you fix it in one place.
 Every consumer calls module "network" and gets consistent IDs.

 hcl